zzhikai/tp/docs/UserGuide.md

 ---
 ### Adding an applicant: `add`

-Allows you to add a new applicant to the LinkedOUT application :
+Allows you to add a new applicant to the LinkedOUT application with the following information:
-* Name
+* `NAME`: Applicant's name
-* Phone Number
+* `PHONE_NUMBER`: Applicant's phone number
-* Email
+* `EMAIL`: Applicant's email
-* The job they've applied for
+* `JOB`: The job the applicant applied for
-* Round of job application
+* `ROUND`: The round of job application that the applicant is at
-* Particular skills they may have
+* `SKILL`: Particular skills the applicant may have

 <br>